MackMendes/JsAdvice-Beta/README.md

 - Code fixed to Equals Operators
 - Code fixed to Unequal Operators
 - Code fixed to include Semicolon in end the command
+- Code fixed to initialization of Array and Object

 ### Light Bulb Visual Studio 2015:
 Using the Light Bulb Visual Studio 2015: